safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 const executedTxResponse = await safeSdk.executeTransaction(confirmedTx);
 ```

-The transaction should be executed now.
+The transaction should be executed now and after the Transaction Service indexes it we should be able to see it using the Safe{Wallet} UI.

 ## Messages